RBG (film): Synopsis

-The film also chronicles Ginsburg's status as a pop culture icon, starting with the publication of Notorious R.B.G.: The Life and Times of Ruth Bader Ginsburg, written by Shana Knizhnik and Irin Carmon.
+The film also chronicles Ginsburg's status late in life as a pop culture icon, starting with the publication in 2015 of Notorious R.B.G.: The Life and Times of Ruth Bader Ginsburg, written by Shana Knizhnik and Irin Carmon.
 Knizhnik and Carmon also started a Notorious R.B.G.
 Tumblr which gained a huge following and spawned merchandise such as T-shirts and coffee mugs.
 The nickname is inspired by the "Notorious" honorific from the name of rap artist Notorious B.I.G.
 Ginsburg shows a good-natured embrace of her nickname, noting that she and the rapper have much in common: they were both born in Brooklyn.

 Ginsburg's granddaughter, who appears in the film, is a graduate of Harvard Law School.
 She notes her graduating class was 50/50 male/female; when Ruth attended Harvard Law School, she was one of only nine female students in a class of approximately 560 total.

 The film contrasts Martin Ginsburg's gregarious personality with Ruth's more stoic nature.
 Ruth's children note that although their mother is a brilliant lawyer, she is an awful cook.
 Martin says that he refrained from offering his opinions on legal matters to his wife, and she refrained from cooking after their children complained about her lack of culinary skill.

 The film shows a playful side of the normally reserved Ginsburg.
 She engages in jovial banter with arch-conservative Justice Antonin Scalia while acknowledging their love of opera was one of the few things they shared in common.
-She also has a cameo role in an opera, La fille du régiment, in 2016.
+She also had a cameo role in an opera, La fille du régiment, in 2016.

 Several commentators criticize disparaging remarks Ginsburg made about Trump during his campaign, noting that her comments made her vulnerable to claims of judicial bias in Supreme Court cases involving the Trump administration.
 (Ginsburg apologized for her remarks, and Senator Orrin Hatch opines that the formidable legal scholar is allowed to make occasional mistakes.)
 The film notes the left- and rightward swings of the Supreme Court during Ginsburg's tenure.
 As the court has tilted in a conservative direction, Ginsburg's dissents from majority opinions have become more frequent and forceful.

 Despite being in her eighties and having survived colon and pancreatic cancer, Ginsburg works relentlessly late nights and often gets only a few hours of sleep.
 She also is shown exercising at a gym with a personal trainer.
 When asked how long she plans to remain on the Supreme Court, Ginsburg responds that she will stay only as long as she is able to address the cases placed before her with the full ability and integrity of her lifetime of experience in practicing law.